kyle9021/pcee_iac_gui_it_tool/README.md

 It will scan IaC project directories or directories which contain IaC files and output the results in a csv report if you'd like.
 It will also create an entry for the scan in the Prisma Cloud Enterprise Edition Console under Inventory > DevOps

+## Theoretical Operationalization for an organization:

+To answer this topic, here's my theory based on working with IT for a number of years.
+If you're an average IT person and the organization you're with is stepping into the cloud.
+You may be asked to deploy terraform files.
+You'll learn the commands you need to survive such as: `terraform apply/init/delete`.
+Of course if things go wrong.
+You'll need to contact the developer who wrote the files to correct them.
+But maybe since you're in IT/Security you want to ensure you know the vulnerabilies that could potentially be introduced to your new CSP enviornment.
+So you run the project directory through this tool before you perform a `terraform apply`.
+If vulnerabilies are located you can provide actionable intelligence back to your dev team with the exact cause, line of code, and resource which caused the vulnerability to be discovered.
+Once you've sent this information to the dev team a few times through the csv file report that's created.
+They might be interested in getting this process into their CI/CD workflow.
+We've plenty of documentation and tools on how to go about doing that...this isn't that.

+This is for you to look out for the security of your organization and to ensure your team understands the vulnerabilites that can be introduced by deploying IaC files into a production cloud enviornment.
+This is to save you hours of time figuring out what not to do.
+This is meant to be simple and straightforward.
+Easily used again and again by your average IT person to bring about DevSecOps, or at least start the conversation.
+Good luck!

 ### Install instructions for Ubuntu 20.04